CleverTap/clevertap-flutter/README.md

 After installation, you will need to integrate CleverTap SDK into your app.

 * Follow the integration instructions [starting with Step 2 here](https://developer.clevertap.com/docs/ios-quickstart-guide#section-step-2-add-clever-tap-credentials).
-* In your AppDelegate, initialize CleverTap SDK by adding the following code snippet:
+* Initialize CleverTap SDK by adding the following code snippet:
   + 2.1 Import the CleverTap header in your AppDelegate file

   ###### Objective-C